monktastic/blog/pages/dream/overview.md

+> *"I am awake"* -- The Buddha

+---

 Look around.
 What you call "physical reality" is actually a dream.
-It is possible to ascertain this beyond any reasonable doubt.
-Unfortunately you are currently faced with a chicken-and-egg problem: until you see good evidence for this claim, you won't put in enough effort to validate it; on the other hand, no evidence will be forthcoming while you so strenuously constrain the dream to mundanity.
+Contrary to contemporary understanding, it *is* possible to ascertain this beyond any doubt.
+The chief obstacle is a sort of chicken-and-egg problem: until you see good evidence for the claim, you won't put in enough effort to validate it; on the other hand, almost no evidence will be forthcoming because you are perpetually engaged in an effort to constrain the dream to apparent normalcy.
+Ironically, this effort succeeds precisely *because* it is your dream.

-In a nighttime dream, it is possible to wake up *into* the dream (known as "lucid dreaming").
-With considerable practice, it becomes possible to unravel the dream like a sweater, discovering very precisely how every little detail is constructed.
-It is also possible to *reconstruct* the dream as you see fit, and then to fall back asleep *into* it, mostly forgetting the truth, so that you can become really engrossed in the drama.
-It really is a fiendishly clever process.
+In a nighttime dream, it is possible to wake up *into* the dream (known as *lucid dreaming*).
+With considerable practice, it becomes possible to unravel the dream like a sweater, discovering very precisely how *every little detail* is constructed.
+It is also possible to *reconstruct* the dream as you see fit, and then to fall back asleep *into* it, mostly forgetting the truth, so that you can become deeply engrossed in the drama.
+The fiendish cleverness of this process is impossible to communicate.

-The same is true for the "waking dream," which is where you find yourself now.
-You are the Buddha trying to wake up.
+The same goes for the "waking dream," but on a *much* grander scale.
+Asleep in that dream is where you find yourself now.
+You are the Buddha trying to remember how to wake up, but mostly looking in all the wrong places.
+You investigate the "physical world" to explain its own operation, but this works no better than it could at night.

 I would be lying if I said I could show you the Full Monty.
 Nonetheless, I might be able to at least help you notice the mechanism that keeps you asleep.